vtfk/azf-archive-v2/README.md

 - `parameter`: Parameters for calling ***P360***

 Optional fields:
-- `archive`: If you need another than what is set to default in environment variables
 - `demoRun`: If set to true, does not archive, but instead returns the generated payload for the template
 - `getExample`: If set to true, does not archive, returns a sample payload with the required parameters for the template
 - `parameter.attachments`: List of ***attachments*** to add to P360 Document when using templates with methods 'CreateDocument' or 'UpdateDocument' **NOTE** If the documents does not have any files - the first attachment in this list will become `Hoveddokument` for the document!